Swedishbasementdweller/HPM-for-multiplayer-reworked/README.txt

 # HPM for Multiplayer Reworked

 New Update Features:

+-Further reduced the prestige required for Gran Colombia and La Plata from 10 to 5 -Lowered militancy from failed CB's from 2.5 to 1 -Added prestige hits from failed CB's from 0 to base -10 -The texture pack has been changed to Belle Cartographie (https://www.moddb.com/mods/belle-cartographie) -Max steam transporter speed has been increased to 30 (from 16, Dreadnoughts are on 31) -No more artillery needed for clipper transports (YES FINALLY) -National value change decision has been added.
+It can only be activated once, including for uncivs -National values have been rebalanced (https://github.com/SteelRyan/IGoRS/releases/tag/IGoRS-10.2.1) -The golden law decision for Brazil can now be taken even after slavery has been outlawed -Protecting the natives decision (Getting their cultures accepted), has been made easier, now only requiring limited citizenship and can be done with the national value of equality
+-No more earrape when the game is started
+-Doctrine of Lapse has been reduced from a mean time of 500 months to 50 -Removed the Kurdish countries from the 1836 start date (istg why were them provinces in the balkans and south america file) -Added South American Union formable
+-Fixed Portugal-Brazil's flags and names (btw tag: EOP) -Healthcare reforms now all only give a flat 0.001 modifier, with the newly added increasing factor being the supply limit, starting on 5%, and then, 10%, 15,% 20% and lastly 25%
+-Fully funding your healthcare on every level will now give you only 0.001 extra pop growth, except for the last two giving 0.002 and 0.003 at full funding respectively
+-The input effeciency tech modifier of -0.01 in every economic though tech has been changed to -0.02 -Market Regulations in the commerce tab now offers an additional 10% increase in iron output -Added an invention to three commerce techs (business regulations, market structure and marketregulations), that each add another 0.001 pop growth

+Version 0.3 Features:

  -Forming Scandinavia does not require great power status anymore -Removed jingoism being required to add wargoals -Removed prestige and infamy loss from removing someone from your sphere